webmae/jekyll-now/_posts/2021-11-10-BeyondTellerrand.md

 Jeff has been affected by the lockdown.
 Like everyone.
 And like everyone, he tried to use this inside time to make something, have fun, help people, be useful,...
 Like everyone, he experienced a lot of shitty stuff.

 Jeff is a comedian and a writer and an activist.
 He used to live and work in New-York but with the pandemic, he moved in Tennessee to perform inside a hotel.
-He use the multiple constraints of the pandemic to find solutions and create a new way of living, working and having fun.
+He used the multiple constraints of the pandemic to find solutions and create a new way of living, working and having fun.

 ## The talks - Day 2